-I was born in Malaysia and moved to the U.S. to study.
+I was born in Malaysia and moved to the United States to study.
 I received my BA and MA in English from the University of Nebraska–Lincoln.
 After interning at the Press, I was hired as the first Journals assistant editor and soon after promoted to Journals manager.
-I have served on the AAUP’s Diversity Task Force Committee, and Program Committee, and the SSP Membership Committee.
-I have also chaired the AAUP Scholarly Journals Committee and presented at the annual AAUP meeting.
+I have served on both the AUP’s Diversity Task Force Committee and the Program Committee, and on the SSP Membership Committee.
+I have also chaired the AUP Scholarly Journals Committee and presented at the annual AUP meeting.

 I joined the Journals Department in spring 2018 after earning my PhD in English from the University of Nebraska–Lincoln.
 Prior to my role as project coordinator, I worked on several major editing projects for various university departments, gained experience in writing program and learning community administration, and taught upper- and lower-level college literature and composition courses.